 The one monumental and prestigious institute that has been synonymous with Dehradun for over a century now, has to be the massive colonial Forest Research Institute.

-I personally believe this is the only place that has not changed much, post my very first visit to the Doon valley a couple of decades back.
-Thanks to my maternal uncle who introduced me to this wonderful institute and its museums that re-kindled in me an interest towards Life Sciences.
-So much so, that I opted for Biology as one of my subject of study in the Junior College and saw future prospects in it by opting for Applied Sciences in the Graduation course.
+I personally believe this is the only place that hasn’t seen much of a change over the year.
+My very first visit to the Doon valley a couple of decades back made me fall in love with this campus.
+Thanks to my maternal uncle who introduced me to this wonderful institute and its museums, that re-kindled in me an interest towards Life Sciences.
+So much so, that I opted for Biology as one of my subjects of study at the Junior College and saw future prospects in it by opting for Applied Sciences in the Graduation course.

 I was in awe of the architecture from the very beginning.
 During a recent trip to the #BNLF meet conducted by IndiBlogger at Dehradun, I squeezed out some time to visit the Forest Research Institute.
 I am glad the complex is being maintained, thanks to its National Heritage Status.
 Without wasting much time, let me quickly take you on a photo tour of the sprawling estate and the FRI building.

-Situated amidst lush greenery in a sprawling estate of almost 450 hectares, the Forest Research Institute’s colonial building with the Himalayas as a backdrop is the perfect travel postcard from Dehradun.
-I am sure it looks spectacular on a bright sunny-day with snow-covered peaks in Winters.
+Situated amidst lush greenery in a sprawling estate of almost 450 hectares, the Forest Research Institute’s colonial building is spell-binding.
+With the Himalayas as a backdrop, it presents its visitors with a perfect travel postcard from Dehradun.
+I am sure it looks spectacular with snow-covered peaks on a bright sunny-day during the Winters.